ChadG-202/solid/Readme.md

     Optional<Book> anotherBook = BookPersister.read(path);

 Note that the `Book` object is not entirely separate from concerns of saving or retrieving objects, because it has to implement the `save` method from the `BookPersister` interface.
+We could get round this by using a design pattern such as *Dependency Injection*, which we'll be looking at in a future lab session.

 A final problem with the design of this application is the fact that the `Author` class contains code relating to formatting and